 It’s not an easy job.
 And even after you find an organizational system that fits, a library is a living, breathing thing – it changes as your collection grows, the school’s curriculum changes, and the students’ needs change.
 What fits in 2006 doesn’t fit in 2016.
 It’s a constantly evolving process.
 At St. Anne’s-Belfield, our non-fiction section is particularly intimidating.
 The section snakes around the big, beautiful space in a pattern that seems nonsensical to the untrained eye.
 Wild animals have their own spot, as do fairy tales and biographies.
 Some shelves are low, and others are high.
 In other words: if you don’t know exactly where to look, you’re out of luck; and I wanted that to change.
 And so a few weeks ago, I posted a Help Wanted ad.

-Luckily, fourth grade was on the job.
-Using the online graphic design tool Easel.ly, we learned the basics of graphic design and studied a few famous infographics.
-From there, I gave it to them straight – I was looking to hire help, and not everyone was get the job.
-They needed to research, collaborate, and put their best effort in if they wanted to be hired.
+Our next step was to study infographics.
+What makes a good infographic?
+What happens if you add too much text?
+Too many pictures?
+How much information should one page hold?
+What makes an infographic fun to look at?
+What is the best way to get your message to your audience?
+After a lot of drafting and research, we were ready to design.
+Using the online graphic design tool Easel.ly, we worked with Ms. Mathieson to understand the basics of graphic design.
+From there, I gave it to them straight – I was looking to hire help, and not everyone was going to get the job.
+They needed to focus, collaborate, and put their best effort in if they wanted to be hired.
 And then, I sat down and let them work.

 Over the course of the next month, I watched these design beginners grow into Easel.ly experts.
 They knew more about how to use the site within one 40 minute work session – when one team had a question, instead of attempting to answer it, I simply quieted the group and asked for an expert.
 While I watched, they typed and re-sized and centered and uploaded.
 Earlier this week, it was time for job interviews.
 Each duo pitched their artwork to another group while I walked around, listening.
 Then out of each class, I chose three pitches that I wanted to hear in more detail.
 These groups shared their projects with the class, and received questions and feedback from the whole group.
 While the presentations were excellent, the feedback was also surprisingly good – even though the project was over, the design thinking was still in place.
 “Why didn’t you center that text?” one fourth grader asked a pair of partners.
 “I like how you used all capital letters,” another commented.
 “Using the same font all over the poster really made it all go together.”